linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Training Results

-The training results of machine learning-based PZ algorithms can also be hosted in the Photo-z Server to be shared and reused.
+The training results of machine learning-based algorithms can also be hosted in the Photo-z Server to be shared and reused.
 This product type allows files in free format.
 When the training results are generated with [RAIL's `inform` method](https://rail-hub.readthedocs.io/en/latest/source/overview.html#estimation), they are stored as *pickle* files.

 ### Validation Results

-The product type "Validation Results" is intended to tag the results of any photo-z validation procedure.
+The product type Validation Results is intended to identify the results of any photo-z validation procedure.
 It can be used to store the results of the PZ Validation Cooperative or any other validation tasks.

 This type of product is quite generic.
-It can contain photo-z estimates (single estimates and/or PDF) of a test set, photo-z validation metrics, QQ-PIT plots, etc. Users can upload one main file and a list of auxiliary files in any format.
+It might contain photo-z estimates (single estimates and/or PDF) of a test set, photo-z validation metrics, QQ-PIT plots, etc. Users can upload one main file and a list of auxiliary files in any format.

 ### Photo-z Estimates

-Photo-z Estimates are the results of a photo-z estimation procedure, usually the output of [RAIL's `estimate` method](https://rail-hub.readthedocs.io/en/latest/source/overview.html#estimation) module).
+Photo-z Estimates are the results of any photo-z estimation procedure, usually the output of [RAIL's `estimate` method](https://rail-hub.readthedocs.io/en/latest/source/overview.html#estimation).
 If the data is larger than the file upload limit (200MB), the product entry stores only the metadata and instructions on accessing the data should be provided in the description field.

 ### Other

-Any other data product that does not fit in the previous categories can be uploaded as a product of type "Other".
+Any other data product that does not fit in the previous categories can be uploaded as a product of type Other.
 This is a generic product type that allows users to upload any file format and provide a description of the data product in the description field.

-## Photo-z Server API
+## API & Python library

-The Photo-z Server also offers an API as a Python package to facilitate the command-line access of data and metadata.
+The Photo-z Server also offers an API and a Python library to facilitate the command-line access of data and metadata.
 The API contains functions to explore the data products available, retrieve the contents of a given data product to work on memory or download the files of interest.

 The Python package `pzserver` is open source available on [GitHub](https://github.com/linea-it/pzserver){:target="_blank"} and is installable via pip with: